Senior Thesis Grant for Summer 2022

 * An unofficial school transcript (through the fall semester) or grade report must be uploaded to the CARAT system.

 * Current one page resume.

-* The submission deadline for this grant is Friday, February 10th, 2017.
-Submission for this grant is online, via the CARAT application.
-You must hit “submit” in CARAT by Friday, 2/10/17 deadline.
+* The submission deadline for this grant is February 11, 2022.
+Your application and supporting material are due online, via the CARAT application.
+You must hit “submit” in CARAT by the February 11, 2022 deadline.

-Applicants will be notified of the Center's decisions in April.
+Applicants will be notified of the Center's decisions in late March.
 Note that you must inform the Warren Center immediately in the unlikely event that you receive an award for the same or similar research from another source.

 Successful applicants will receive the total stipend in May.
 Each fellowship winner is required to submit in the fall a brief report of his or her summer's research and to give a copy of the completed thesis to the Center.